Job Vacancies - Recently Closed

 Additional Information

-This position is an exciting opportunity to be at the forefront of data-driven science policy, reporting, and legislative functions at one of the leading institutes at NIH in program evaluation and analytics, as well as an innovator in novel approaches to funding basic research, research training, and research capacity building.
+This position is an exciting opportunity to be at the forefront of the use of data science for program evaluation, dashboarding, and data-driven decision making at one of the leading institutes at NIH in program evaluation and analytics, as well as an innovator in novel approaches to funding basic research, research training, and research capacity building.

-This position in within the Data Integration and Dissemination Branch (DIDB) of the Division of Data Integration, Modeling, and Analytics (DIMA).
-DIMA serves as NIGMS' core analytics and policy resource center for all data- driven and policy-related discussions, decisions, evaluations, and actions.
+This position in within the Data Modeling and Analytics Branch (DMAB) of the Division of Data Integration, Modeling, and Analytics (DIMA).
+DIMA serves as NIGMS' core analytics and decision support center for all data-driven discussions, decisions, evaluations, and actions.
 DIMA serves the Institute's Director, Deputy Director, Senior Staff, Scientific Divisions, and Program Staff by providing robust, timely, accurate, contextually appropriate, and actionable data and information that aid in the efficient administration of all NIGMS programs and in the proper stewardship of taxpayer resources.

-An ideal applicant would have a broad biomedical science background and be familiar with drawing insights from quantitative, semi-quantitative, and qualitative data for both scientific and nonscientific audiences.
+An ideal applicant would have a strong quantitative background with experience in the use of programming languages and statistical analysis to derive insights from complex and varied data sources.
 Candidates should have strong written and oral communication skills as well as a commitment to public service.

 Division of Pharmacology, Physiology, and Biological Chemistry (PPBC), NIGMS